mootools/mootools-core/Docs/Fx/Fx.Morph.md

 ### Arguments:

 1. properties - (*mixed*) Either an *object* of key/value pairs of CSS attributes to change or a *string* representing a CSS selector which can be found within the CSS of the page.
+If only one value is given for any CSS property, the transition will be from the current value of that property to the value given.

 ### Returns: